Categories of Special Interest

 1700 - 1840

 Detached five-bay single-storey lobby entry thatched farmhouse, extant 1840, on a rectangular plan centred on single-bay single-storey flat-roofed projecting porch.
 Reroofed, 2006.
-Chicken wire-covered replacement hipped or hipped gabled oat thatch roof with rope twist above exposed hazel lattice stretchers to ridge having exposed scallops, shell-encrusted rendered central chimney stack having shell-encrusted rendered capping supporting terracotta pots, and exposed hazel stretchers to eaves having exposed scallops.
+Chicken wire-covered replacement hipped or hipped gabled oat thatch roof with rope twist-topped exposed hazel lattice stretchers to ridge having exposed scallops, shell-encrusted rendered central chimney stack having shell-encrusted rendered capping supporting terracotta pots, and exposed hazel stretchers to eaves having exposed scallops.
 Shell-encrusted rendered battered walls with shell-encrusted strips to corners.
 Square-headed central door opening into farmhouse.
 Square-headed flanking window openings with concrete sills, and shell-encrusted surrounds framing timber casement windows replacing two-over-two timber sash windows having part exposed sash boxes.
 Set back from line of road with shell-encrusted rendered piers to perimeter having ball finial-topped shell-encrusted shallow pyramidal capping supporting timber gate.

 A farmhouse identified as an important component of the vernacular heritage of south County Wexford by such attributes as the rectilinear lobby entry plan form; the construction in unrefined local fieldstone displaying a battered silhouette with sections of "daub" or mud suggested by an entry in the "House and Building Return" Form of the National Census (NA 1901; NA 1911); the somewhat disproportionate bias of solid to void in the massing; and the high pitched roof showing an oat thatch finish replenished with the financial assistance of a grant (2006) from The Heritage Council.
-Having been well maintained, the elementary form and massing survive intact together with substantial quantities of the original fabric, both to the exterior and to the interior, including eye-catching Folk Art-like shell work 'designed and crafted [by] KEVIN L. FFRENCH [1921-2003]'.
+Having been well maintained, the form and massing survive intact together with substantial quantities of the original fabric, both to the exterior and to the interior, including eye-catching Folk Art-like shell work 'designed and crafted [by] KEVIN L. FFRENCH [1921-2003]'.
 Furthermore, adjacent outbuildings (----) continue to contribute positively to the group and setting values of a self-contained ensemble making a picturesque visual statement overlooking Ballyteige Bay.